Course Code: GES831

 Complete the course by learning how to design and link two forms.
 You’ll also understand how to design a report, design a subreport, work with dates, visualize and export data results.
 Finally, you’ll learn how to use action queries and optimize Access for multiple users.

-Elizabeth Ann Nofs is the designer and developer of the Computer Mama guides.
-Her research on how men and women approach computer learning provided the foundation for the Comma Method of training, as well as The Computer Mama Show, a pilot produced with WFUM/TV28 (PBS), Flint, Michigan.
-She’s the author of 44 books, including: The Computer Mama Guide to Computers (2001), The Comma Method of Computer Training (2003), The Comma Teachers Edition (2003), and The Complete Computer Guide (2005) and the Complete Computer Guides for Microsoft Office 2007 and Office 2010 (MOS) certification training.
-Elizabeth received her B.A. degree in Biology from the University of Michigan, Ann Arbor.
+Elizabeth Ann Nofs is the designer and developer of the Computer Mama series.
+She is the author of 44 books, including the Computer Mama Guide to Computers, the Comma Method of Computer Training, the Comma Teachers Edition, and the Complete Computer Guides for Microsoft Office 2007 and Office 2010 (MOS) certification training.
+She received her Bachelor of Arts in Biology from the University of Michigan, Ann Arbor.

 Other: Email capabilities and access to a personal email account.